Everybody’s home life and families are different.

 3. Think positive

-If you’re feeling stressed out, try and find activities that you find relaxing such as writing down your feelings, talking to friends, art work or take deep breaths and try to think about what’s positive in your life.
+If you’re feeling stressed out, try and find activities that you find relaxing, such as writing down your feelings, talking to friends, art work, listening to music or take deep breaths and try to think about what’s positive in your life.

 4. Stop and Pause